outfoxx/PotentCodables/README.md

 let data = try CBOREncoder.default.encode(myValue)
 ```
 #### Provided Formats

+- YAML - `YAMLEncoder`/`YAMLDecoder` or `YAML.Encoder`/`YAML.Decoder`
+  A conformant [YAML 1.2](https://yaml.org/spec/1.2.1/) implementation implemented via
+  [libfyaml](https://github.com/pantoniou/libfyaml).
+Due to the fact that JSON is a subset of YAML 1.2 the decoder
+  can parse and decode YAML & JSON documents.

 - JSON - `JSONEncoder`/`JSONDecoder` or `JSON.Encoder`/`JSON.Decoder`
   A conformant [JSON](https://tools.ietf.org/html/rfc8259) implementation that is a drop-in replacement for Swift's JSON encoder and